 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

-You lie on a water-filled cushion.
-X-rays or ultrasound tests are used to precisely locate the stone.
+For this procedure you lie on a water-filled cushion.
+X-rays or ultrasound tests are used to locate the stone.
 High-energy sound waves pass through your body without injuring it and break the stone into small pieces.

 Author: Healthwise Staff